- What are the different types of COVID-19 treatment?

 Several medicines are currently available for patients with COVID-19 at high risk of severe illness, including hospitalization or death.
 Eligibility is set by the U.S. Food and Drug Administration (U.S. FDA).

-Medicine Type Length of treatment When to start Paxlovid Oral (by mouth) 5 days Within 0–5 days after COVID-19 symptoms start Remdesivir Intravenous (IV) 3 days Within 0–7 days after COVID-19 symptoms start Bebtelovimab (a monoclonal antibody) Intravenous (IV) 1 day Within 0–7 days after COVID-19 symptoms start Lagevrio (molnupiravir) Oral (by mouth) 5 days Within 0–5 days after COVID-19 symptoms start
+Medicine Type Length of treatment When to start Paxlovid Oral (by mouth) 5 days Within 0–5 days after COVID-19 symptoms start Remdesivir Intravenous (IV) 3 days Within 0–7 days after COVID-19 symptoms start Lagevrio (molnupiravir) Oral (by mouth) 5 days Within 0–5 days after COVID-19 symptoms start

 A health care provider will determine which medicine is the best option for you.
 Please call before going to a treatment site or pharmacy.

-Contact your health care provider or the provider that is closest to you If a health care provider determines that you need a medication that is not available at the site where you are assessed, arrangements can be made for you to obtain it at another location.
+Contact your health care provider or the provider that is closest to you.
+If a provider determines that you need a medication that is not available at the site where you are assessed, arrangements can be made for you to obtain it at another location.

 Federally Qualified Health Centers may provide certain services only to current patients.

 - Do I need a doctor’s order to get medicine that treats COVID-19?